A plugin catalog is a configuration file that specifies plugins and their associated versions.

 To validate that a plugin catalog has been successfully deployed to the client controller or managed controller:

-If you see the message There is a plugin catalog installed, then the plugin catalog was deployed to the client controller or managed controller and the remaining details on this page should depict the plugin catalog that had been defined and added to operations center, and deployed to this client controller or managed controller.
+If the message There is a plugin catalog installed is displayed, then the plugin catalog was deployed to the client controller or managed controller and the remaining details on this page should depict the plugin catalog that was defined and added to the operations center, and then deployed to this client controller or managed controller.

 Removing a plugin catalog from a client controller or managed controller